 Abby's research interests focus on the information behaviors of humanities researchers and the effect of new technologies on these behaviors.
 She is a member of the American Library Association (ALA), Association of College and Research Libraries (ACRL) and the Florida Library Association (FLA).

 Dan received his M.A. in Religion from Southeastern University in Lakeland, FL and received his Masters in Library and Information Studies at Florida State University.
-He is a member of the American Library Association.
+He is a member of the American Anthropology and Sociology Section of the Association of College and Research Libraries..

 His professional interests include resource sharing, consortial borrowing, shared storage, unmediated borrowing, cooperative collection development, and print archives.